jara001/f1tenth-rules/rules.md

 ### 2.4.4 Penalties

 1. Touching the border of the track or a static obstacle is not penalized.
-Excessive, repeated touching (up to the organizers) is considered a crash.
+Excessive, repeated touching (exact number to be determined by the organizers) is considered a crash.

 2. Upon crashing the track border or the static obstacle the team has to stop the car and move it (by hand or using the remote control) to the latest position before crash.
 After repairing the track and returning the obstacles to their appropriate locations, the race may continue.
 The time spent on moving the car to the checkpoint and repairing the track is considered the penalty.